stupidFLOWERch/Brick-Breaker-Game/README.md

 # Brick Breaker Game 🧱

-Brick Breaker Game is a classic arcade video game.
-The player's goal is to destroy all the bricks in the scree.
-The player needs to control a paddle to catch a small ball.
+Brick Breaker Game is a classic retro video game.
+The player's goal is to destroy all the bricks in the screen. using a paddle and a bouncing ball.
 Here are the simple command:

 - ⬆️ ⬇️ Change Option